MagnumVD/RotoForge-AI/README.md

 >There is an experimental branch for Metal gpus in the process, but nothing is guaranteed.
 >
->Although unlikely, IT COULD POTENTIALLY HARM YOUR MACHINE, a VM is recommended!
+>Although very unlikely, This experimental branch COULD POTENTIALLY HARM YOUR MACHINE, if you want to stay completely safe use a VM!

 ### Blender versions
 The addon was tested on the following blender versions: